Healthdirect Free Australian health advice you can count on.

 Sprains and strains are injuries to soft tissue.
 Soft tissues connect, support and surround bones and organs in our bodies.

-The most common soft tissues injured are ligaments, muscles, and tendons.
+The most common soft tissues injured are:

 What are the symptoms of sprains and strains?